How to recognise the signs of excessive ear wax build-up

 Prevention – because prevention is always better than a cure!
 You can prevent ear wax build-up by avoiding wearing earphones and earplugs for prolonged periods, as well as not ‘over-cleaning’ your own ears and never sticking cotton buds or other implements in your ears – as this could actually push ear wax further into your ear canal.

-When you book an appointment for ear wax removal with us, your expert audiologist will examine your ears and determine the best method for cleaning.
-There are three main treatments, used for different levels of wax build-up, including irrigation, microsuction and manual cleaning methods.
+When you book an appointment for ear wax removal with us, your hearing care assistant, or audiologist will examine your ears and choose the most appropriate method.
+There are three main treatments, used for different levels of wax build-up, including irrigation, microsuction and manual removal - using specialist tools.

 If you have any of the above symptoms of ear wax build-up, but are also experiencing: